 Its battery indicators were less reliable too, changing suddenly from two dots to blinking empty.

 At 196 grams, it’s the heaviest warmer in the test.
 The chunky curves are nice to hold, but the Enduro doesn’t fit well into pockets, and forget about gloves.

-The nail in the coffin is the price: at close to $40 retail as of this writing, the Enduro is the most expensive warmer in this test.
+The nail in the coffin is the price: the Enduro is the most expensive warmer in this test.